// Customer custom gtag code below:

 How do the 5 Pillars of Resilience link together?

 Energy is the foundation stone for resilience.
-Future Focus is about ensuring that you are not mired in the problems of the present and that you are looking forward with realistic optimism.
+Future Focus is about ensuring that you are not stuck in the problems of the present and that you are looking forward with realistic optimism.
 Inner Drive is about motivation, confidence and self-belief.
 Flexible Thinking enables you to have lots of different options and routes to get you there, and Strong Relationships ensure you have the support you need along the way.

 How do you measure The 5 Pillars of Resilience?